Friday, March 12, 2010

 B: Romance in the truest sense of the world.
 Lovely.

-A: This creates more atmosphere and exhibits more imagination and finesse in its first 30 seconds than the last three songs did in 9 minutes.
-And sustains it for the better part of two-and-a-half, until it reaches its slapstick finale.
+A: This creates more atmosphere and exhibits more imagination and finesse in its first 30 seconds than the last three songs did in 9 minutes, and sustains it for the better part of two-and-a-half.
+Which is to say until it reaches its slapstick finale.

-V: Bemusing performance that doesn’t work however hard it tries, but it sounds good.
+V: What a bemusing performance.
+It doesn’t work, however hard it tries, but it sounds good.
 The solitary dancing lady is as ineffectual here as she was for San Marino.

 31 Bulgaria

-B: Well the lyrics aren’t really the point, are they.
+B: The lyrics aren’t really the point, are they.

 V: This should work, too, but doesn’t.
-Love Metal Mickey thanking Europe at the end.
+I love Metal Mickey thanking Europe at the end.

 32 Denmark

-B: “If your life is like a sad song maybe / You should try and celebrate it” – or in other words: get over yourselves :)
+B: “If your life is like a sad song maybe / You should try and celebrate it” sounds like a tactful way of saying

 A: Very much a weeknight song.
-The Danes seem forever trapped in Monday to Friday where Eurovision is concerned of late – not that you can blame them, given that their only recent weekend outing was drag by name and drag by nature, and that they generally do unobtrusive and cosy very well, as here.
+The Danes seem forever trapped in Monday to Friday where Eurovision is concerned of late – not that you can blame them, given that their only recent weekend outing was drag by name and drag by nature.
+Besides, they tend to do unobtrusive and cosy quite well, as here.

 33 Georgia

-A: Bin the lead vocals and this would be perfectly palatable.
-Even the droopy chorus.
+A: Bin the lead vocals and this would be perfectly palatable, droopy chorus included.
 The backing vocals are great.

-V: Yes, all very insistent, isn’t it, and lacks any kind of subtlety.
+V: Yes, all very insistent, and lacking any kind of subtlety.
 Kudos to them for the unexpected transformation, which is – conversely – pulled off very neatly and without fuss.
-Do you think Diana Gurstkaya (sic) appreciates the fact that her teeth are so white and shiny?
+Diana Gurstkaya (sic) has teeth that make me think she and Isis Gee had a pre-contest bleach-off.

 34 Hungary

-A: There’s just no getting over how bland and old-fashioned this is.
+A: There’s just no getting past how bland and old-fashioned this is.
 The way it’s composed is awkwardly disjointed in places.

-V: Charming.
-Boring, but charming.
-The stage looks pretty.
-Is she wearing a hairy clam?
+V: Boring, but charming, and the stage looks pretty.

 35 Malta

-B: Oh God, she’s a Camilleri.
-Everything makes sense now.
+B: She’s a Camilleri?
+It all makes sense now.

-A: Not the pile of poo it appears to be upon first inspection, but it still doesn’t amount to much.
+t the pile of poo it appears to be upon first inspection, but it doesn’t amount to much.

 V: Ruslana’s afterparty.
-Not the car crash television I remember it being though.
+Not the car crash I remember it being.

 36 Cyprus

-B: “Bam, vre manges, oli sas tin pathate” might be an exaggeration – with the exception of the thumb-spraining text-mad Greek diaspora in the UK and Bulgaria – but when you actually look at the lyrics, the charm and sassiness that got the song to Eurovision in the first place is revealed.
-It’s gone up in my estimations at least.
+B: “Bam, vre manges, oli sas tin pathate” might be an exaggeration – with the exception of the thumb-spraining, text-mad Greek diaspora in the UK and Bulgaria – but when you actually look at the lyrics, the charm and sassiness that got the song to Eurovision in the first place is revealed, and takes it up in my estimations.

-V: They’re not doing too well on the names this semi – the Serbs have her down as Kadi Evdokia.
-This is rather impressive, but I have no idea what planet we’re on.
+V: They’re not doing too well on the names in this semi, are they?
+They have her down as Kadi Evdokia.
+Shes rather impressive, but I have no idea what planet we’re on.
 Or what decade it is there.

 37 FYR Macedonia

-A: Much more effective in urban terms than Ninanajna, which makes the fact that it reached the final and this didn’t even more unjust.
-Needless to say the wonderful orchestral arrangement gets the thumbs up from me, but so do the vocals, which suit it nicely.
+A: Let Me Love You is much more effective in urban terms than Ninanajna, which makes the fact that it didnt make it to the final when its predecessor did even more unjust.
+It goes without saying that the orchestral arrangement gets my thumbs-up, but so do the vocals, which suit it nicely.

-V: Certainly gets a gold star in its exercise book for being much improved.
-It sounds great and the stage looks fantastic.
+V: This certainly gets a gold star in its exercise book for being much improved.
+It sounds great, and the stage looks fantastic.

 38 Portugal

-A: If any song was going to get the Portuguese back into the final, this was always going to be it.
-The big-and-brashness of it overshadows some of the more moderate and attractive elements but is also the point.
-Still melodramatic though.
+A: If any song was going to get the Portuguese back into the final, this was it.
+The big-and-brashness of it overshadows some of the more moderate and attractive elements, but thats pretty much the point.

 V: Beautiful vocals from one and all.
-Why was her hair purple?
+The purple hair is a choice.

 39 United Kingdom